with Deb Mohlenhoff

 Co-sponsored by the Tompkins County Public Library

-It will provide practical and actionable skills in four key areas of volunteer management:
+practical and actionable skills in four key areas of volunteer management:

 Recruit.
-Recruiting and ensuring a diverse population of volunteers can be quite challenging – learn strategies for identifying
+Recruiting and ensuring a diverse population of volunteers can be quite challenging – learn strategies

-the right volunteers for your organization.
+for identifying the right volunteers for your organization.

 Retain.
 Retaining those you recruit is also critical to an effective volunteer program.
-Learn tips to design motivating jobs and
+Learn tips to design

-prepare volunteers for success.
+motivating jobs and prepare volunteers for success.

 Reward.
 Volunteers also should be rewarded – but one size does not fit all.
-Learn how to navigate the differences between
+Learn how to navigate the

-paid staff and volunteers and how to thank them for a job well done.
+differences between paid staff and volunteers and how to thank them for a job well done.

 Repurpose.
 Learn how to handle difficult volunteers and deal with volunteers who need to be let go.

 Participants will learn about best practices in volunteer management.
-They will learn that volunteers do need to be
+They will learn that volunteers do need to

-maximum organizational impact.
+expertise for maximum organizational impact.